mpanko/denisasvach/content/projects/white-tubes.md

     alt: "White Tubes installation "
     vertical: true
   - type: text
-    content: >-

-      Initially set beneath a metal staircase at the Academy of Fine Arts in Prague in 2014, allowing those lying inside to observe people above through the gaps.
+    content: Installation White Tubes was initially set beneath a metal staircase at the Academy of Fine Arts in Prague in 2014, allowing those lying inside to observe people above through the gaps.
   - type: text
     content: |-